UMHelper/Feedback-and-Join-Us/.github/ISSUE_TEMPLATE/add-to-members-list-request-template.md

 ---
 name: Add to members list request Template
-about: The issue template of adding new mamber
+about: The issue template of adding new member
 title: Add to members list request / [NAME]
 labels: good first issue, request
 assignees: ''